supergalactic coordinate system

 spherical coordinate system used for directions in the

-The Supergalactic Plane is a plane of nearby Galaxy Clusters (CL)
+The supergalactic plane is a plane of nearby galaxy clusters

 including the Virgo Cluster, the Great Attractor